modir/laminas-book/docs/routing.md

 You can create static pages just by adding the phtml files under the *static* directory, and they will automatically become available to site users.

-> If you are stuck, you can find this complete working example inside the *Hello World*
+!!! note
-> application.
+    If you are stuck, you can find this complete working example inside the *Hello World* application.

 ## Summary